Meet Our Centers

 Mediation & Restorative Justice Center, Inc.

-Alleghany, Ashe, Avery, Madison, Mitchell, McDowell, Surry, Watauga, Wilkes, Yadkin and Yancey Counties
+Alleghany, Ashe, Avery, Madison, Mitchell, McDowell, Surry, Watauga, Wilkes, Yadkin, and Yancey Counties

 Marisa Cornell, Executive Director